cosu/ogopogo/README.md

 --------

 ###Creating Devices
-The script can create three types of network devices:
+Ogo can create three types of network devices:

 - switches: UML switches to which the other devices connect.
 All switches are started in -hub mode so network sniffers can be attached.
 - hosts: UML instances connected to the switches.
 Useful to test pings, services, etc.
 - sniffers: they dump via tcpump to $UML_HOME all captured traffic.
 You can connect to multiple network segments as each segment is dumped to a separate file.
 - bridges: using bridge-tools this device bridges two or more ethernet interfaces.
 One instance supports multiple bridges
 - routers:  routers load quagga config files via hostfs and start the quagga routing suite.
 See the examples dir for more detail

+###Slim root file system
+The buildroot_fs.sh script creates a slimmed down Debian stable image suitable for user mode linux.
+Services can be easily added by adding them to the list of new packages.
+All the services are removed from startup and are started via rc.local.

 ###Drawing
 As a debug feature one can draw the network topologies resulted from the config files.
 This is done via the map argument.